-WB-P53 in gloss or satin is the "go to" option for professional installers that are looking for a concrete countertop finish.
+WB-P53 is the "go to" option for professional installers that are looking for a concrete countertop finish.
 This technique is also used when the client wants a true white surface.
 WB-P53 will not amber like epoxies do over time.
 This technique will provide a much thinner build than epoxy creating a more natural look and feel while providing the highest level of scratch resistance for a countertop.

-Being water-based polyurethane, P53, is easy to apply and has great flow to reduce any application marks.
-Application can be done with a roller and Granicrete recommends a couple such as the P53 data sheet and countertop application guide for P53.
+Being water-based polyurethane, P53, is easy to apply and has great flow ability to reduce any application marks.
+Application can be done with a roller.
+Both techniques provide exceptional results even for the unskilled user.
+See the U for details and latest application tips.

-Crystal Top Epoxies and WB-P53 are Low VOC and Low Odor
+Crystal Top, Crystal Top AHD and WB- P53 (Gloss and Satin) are Low VOC and Low Odor